Regulated Training Designed for Real‑World Operational Demands

 A systematic approach to casualty assessment, enabling learners to identify life-threatening conditions quickly and prioritise interventions.

-Practical training in adult CPR, use of an Automated External Defibrillator, and management of unresponsive casualties.
+Practical training in adult CPR, use of an Automated External Defibrillator, and management of unresponsive casualties — to Resuscitation Council UK guidelines.

 Airway & Breathing Emergencies